Indianisation (British India): Indian Armed Force

 Of these eight units, the 2nd Battalion the 1st Madras Pioneers was disbanded in 1933 for economic reasons.
 However, after ten years another eight units were chosen for Indianisation, one of which was the wartime 8th Battalion the 19th Hyderabad Regiment, today the 4th Battalion, the Kumaon Regiment of the Indian Army.

 Indianisation was considered a failure by the Indians, due to the refusal of the British Government to increase the extremely slow rate of induction and the reluctance of the British to accept Indian officers on an equal footing, both professionally and socially.
 The scheme was suspended at the outbreak of the Second World War, at which point only a handful of military units had been Indianised.
 The process was never reintroduced, as there was a wartime influx of Emergency Commissioned Officers, both British and British Indian, posted into all units.
 As a result, by the end of the war the highest-ranked British Indian was a brigadier.
-In 1947, India became independent, and Indian officers immediately became eligible to fill senior appointments, with accelerated promotion.